 Q2.
 What lyric or aspect of the music was most compelling or thought provoking?

 Q3.
-How can the various branches of creative activity, such as painting, music, literature, and dance be used in prayer in the present day?
+How can the many iterations of creative activity be used in prayer in the present day?